Broad Recommender System: An Efficient Nonlinear Collaborative Filtering Approach: Related Work

 \subsection{Shallow Learning based Collaborative Filtering Methods}

-Collaborative filtering is one of the most widely adopted recommendation algorithms~\cite{DBLP:journals/internet/LindenSY03}.
-Early collaborative filtering in its original form is user-oriented or item-oriented~\cite{DBLP:journals/internet/LindenSY03}, which relies primarily on the ratings of similar users/items to predict unknown ratings.
-Many efforts have been made in developing variants of CF from different perspectives~\cite{DBLP:journals/tcyb/WangDLY19,HU2019358,4470228,5474122,PATRA2015163,mnih2008probabilistic}.
-In~\cite{4470228}, Bell and Koren propose to learn the interpolation weights from rating data as a global solution, which leads to an optimization problem of CF and improves the rating prediction performance.
-In~\cite{svd++}, Koren propose to extend SVD-based latent factor model to the SVD++ model by adding a second set of item factors to model the item-item similarity.
+Early collaborative filtering in its original form is user-oriented or item-oriented~\cite{DBLP:journals/internet/LindenSY03}, which relies primarily on the rating information of similar users/items to predict unknown ratings.
+Many efforts have been made in developing variants of CF from different perspectives~\cite{mnih2008probabilistic,DBLP:journals/tcyb/WangDLY19,4470228,5474122,PATRA2015163}. {Probabilistic Matrix Factorization (PMF) considers only latent factors by using matrix decomposition to capture the linear relationships in the user-item pairs~\cite{mnih2008probabilistic}.} In~\cite{4470228}, Bell and Koren propose to learn the interpolation weights from the rating data as the global solution, which leads to an optimization problem of CF and improves the rating prediction performance.
+In~\cite{svd++}, Koren {proposes} to extend the SVD-based model to the SVD++ model by utilizing the additional item factors to model the similarity among items.
 Another early attempt is~\cite{5474122}, in which the temporal information is considered for improving the accuracy.
-Instead of relying on the co-rated items, Patra et al. propose to utilize all rating information for searching useful neighbors of the target user from the rating matrix~\cite{PATRA2015163}.
-In order to recommend new items and niche items to users, based on the observation of the Rogers' innovation adoption curve~\cite{krueger2006impact}, Wang et al. propose an innovator-based collaborative filtering algorithm by designing a new concept called innovators~\cite{DBLP:journals/tcyb/WangDLY19}, which is able to balance serendipity and accuracy.
-For more literature reviews of the shallow learning based collaborative filtering methods, please refer to the survey papers~\cite{DBLP:journals/csur/ShiLH14,Zheng2020_CFSurvey}.
-Despite the wide applications, the conventional shallow learning based CF methods assume the linear relationship between users and items, which is however not true in the real-world applications.
+Instead of relying on the co-rated items, Patra et al. propose to utilize all rating information for searching useful nearest users of the target user from the rating matrix~\cite{PATRA2015163}.
+In order to recommend new and niche items to users, based on the observation of the Rogers' innovation adoption curve~\cite{krueger2006impact}, Wang et al. propose an innovator-based collaborative filtering algorithm by designing a new concept called innovators~\cite{DBLP:journals/tcyb/WangDLY19}, which is able to balance serendipity and accuracy.
+For more literature reviews of the shallow learning based collaborative filtering methods, please refer to the survey papers~\cite{DBLP:journals/csur/ShiLH14,DBLP:journals/tsc/ZhengLTXL22}.
+Despite the wide applications, the conventional shallow learning based CF methods assume the linear relationships in the user-item pairs, which is however not true in the real-world applications.